a-h/ddbimport/README.md

 Install a supported version (v12 seems to work fine) of nodejs and npm or yarn.

 1. `git clone git@github.com:a-h/ddbimport; cd ddbimport`
+2. Edit `version/version.go` and set the Version const to something non-empty.
+Without this, the installing in steps 7-8 will fail.
-2. `yarn global add serverless` or `npm -g install serverless`, whichever you prefer
+3. `yarn global add serverless` or `npm -g install serverless`, whichever you prefer
-3. `sls plugin install -n serverless-step-functions`
+4. `sls plugin install -n serverless-step-functions`
-4. `make -C sls package`
+5. `make -C sls package`
-5. `go build -o ddbimport cmd/main.go`
+6. `go build -o ddbimport cmd/main.go`.
+This is your main binary.
+7. Run `./ddbimport -install -stepFnRegion your-region` and wait a minute or so.
+You may check the CloudFormation console, a stack named `ddbimport` should now be created.
+8. Run the same command again.
+This will now upload the binary that contains two lambda function handlers, and setup the actual step function.
+If this fails, complaining about S3 key not found, you probably skipped step 2.

 ## Usage